Carmentis/carmentis-docs-source/docs/guide/warm-up.md

 number.
 To use the updated application, only update the version number to match the latest version.
 :::

-### Step 3: Download and Configure and Run the Hello World Application
+### Step 3: Download, Configure and Run the Hello World Application

 :::info Git Requirement
 Be sure to have `git` installed in your system to download the repository.